 Healthy July 4th Recipes: Desserts

-Whenever I plan our 4th of July spread, I always make sure that I have kid and adult friendly desserts and I’m telling y’all that these fudgesicles are such a hit!
+Whenever I plan our 4th of July spread, I always make sure that I have kid and adult friendly desserts and I'm telling y'all that these fudgesicles are such a hit!
 There’s just something so soothing and delicious about a creamy, chewy, chocolate frozen fudgesicle that people can’t resist.
+Sugar-free all the way, too as they're made with maple syrup, not processed sugar.
+Fill a festive platter with slices of watermelon and this fave and watch them disappear.

 What Is a Good Dish to Take to a Potluck Dinner?